slackapi/python-slack-events-api/README.rst

 ✅  Once you have your `Request URL` verified, your app is ready to start receiving Team Events.

-🔑  Your server will begin receiving Events form Slack's Events API as soon as a user has authorized your app.
+🔑  Your server will begin receiving Events from Slack's Events API as soon as a user has authorized your app.

 🤖  Development workflow: